 But…that doesn’t mean there weren’t the occasional snafus.

 And then…he hit on me.
 Yes.
-This 50 or 40 something man…who came with my parent’s old friend hit on me – a 19 year old.
+This 50 or 40 something man…who came with my parent’s old friend as her date hit on me – a 19 year old.
 In front of his girlfriend.
 “You must have lots of boyfriends.” he said ogling me.
-(And there were other worse things uttered I don’t wish to even think about) I cannot begin to describe the level of disgust and repulsion I felt.
+(And there were other worse things uttered I don’t wish to even think about.)
+I cannot begin to describe the level of disgust and repulsion I felt.

 After that I started to show my open disdain, which, ironically, only made him think I was playing hard to get.
 Ha!
 It was…awful.
 Thankfully I managed to never be alone with him.

 And the kicker was when we found out how impressed our dear old friend was with this fake.
 “He’s related to (insert name of famous old etiquette writer from the US in the 1950’s)!” she said very brightly.
 (I don’t want to use the lady’s actual name for safety reasons.)
 “Oh-” he tried in vain to cut her off and started flailing his arms around to silence her.
 My family was intrigued.

 It’s one thing to actually be directly related to people, associated with people or in a family and another to use some distant relation as a cheap way to “class yourself up a bit”.
 Almost everyone has someone famous or amazing they’re distantly related to.